Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Model-Homotopy-Inspired Transfer

 In this section, we address the challenge of bridging the significant model gap between the SRB model and the full-body model.
-Direct transfer of a policy trained under simplified conditions often fails due to the sudden emergence of unmodeled leg and contact dynamics.
-To facilitate a smooth transition, we adopt a continuation transfer approach based on model homotopy.
-By progressively adjusting the leg's inertial parameters, this method constructs a continuous path from simple SRB dynamics to the high-fidelity full-body dynamics.
-This allows the policy to incrementally adapt to the evolving reward landscape, promoting stable convergence to a desirable local optimum in the target environment.
+We adopt a continuation transfer approach inspired by model homotopy, which constructs a continuous path through progressive adjustment of inertial parameters to facilitate a smooth transition.
+The overall structure of this transfer process is illustrated in Fig. 2.